 To make a lower fat chorizo, we’ll be combining a reduced fat pork sausage with a lean ground beef.
 When I first published the healthy nachos recipe with the chorizo, I was a little hesitant to call a mixture of meats chorizo.
 But nobody’s sent hate mail yet so we’re rolling wit hit!

-That said, you can plug and play meats if you’d like to use ground turkey or chicken.
+That said, you can plug and play meats if you’d like to use ground turkey or chicken (like my Mexican chicken chorizo).
 You could even use reduced fat pork sausage exclusively, but I added the lean ground beef because the sausage is still relatively high in fat.
 (Roughly 1 gram of fat for every gram of protein.)
 Using a leaner meat gives your chorizo more volume with fewer calories.

 For the seasoning, here’s the lineup: